ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting_reqs.md

     Limitations:

     - Eclipse is license free, whereas both IAR and Keil IDE require licenses.
-    - Currently, DAPLink development works only Keil MDK.
-You will have to use Keil if you use pyOCD and DAPLink.
     - Your target may not be supported in certain IDEs.
-If your interface firmware does not support mass storage device, you won't be able to do automated testing.
-If your target has another method of flashing, through the device's debugger, use the [manual testing path](../porting/manual-testing.html).
+    - If your interface firmware does not support mass storage device, you won't be able to do automated testing.
+If your target has another method of flashing, such as self-programming or through a debugger, use the [manual testing path](../porting/manual-testing.html).

 - (Optional) [FTDI serial driver](http://www.ftdichip.com/Drivers/VCP.htm).